DanielMusau/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Hello, World
-Project aims to teach about variables, basics commands (print) and handle string with Python.
+Project that aims to teach about variables, basics commands (print) and handle string with Python.

 ## Files
 The following are files written in Python: